moh-abdullah-it/api_request/README.md

 # Api Request

-Api Request is an how to use aip request action in flutter with dio client;
+Api Request is an how to use api request action in flutter with dio client;

 ## Adding Api Request to your project

 In your project's `pubspec.yaml` file,

-* Add *api_request*'s latest version to your *dependencies*.
+* Add *api_request* latest version to your *dependencies*.

 ```yaml
 # pubspec.yaml